 Deployment Sequence:

-Flow deployment complexity increases when processes include complex conditional logic, external system integrations, or interactions with existing workflow rules and process builder processes.
-Organizations often underestimate testing requirements for flows that interact with multiple automation processes.
+Flow deployment complexity increases when processes include complex conditional logic, external system integrations, or interactions with existing workflow rules and Process Builder processes.
+Organisations often underestimate testing requirements for flows that interact with multiple automation processes.

-• Security Controls: Implement comprehensive validation with specific attention to automated actions affecting sensitive data and flow execution in different user security contexts.
-Review all automated actions that modify sensitive data, ensuring proper authorization, and implement approval requirements for flows affecting financial or personal data.
+- Security Controls: Implement comprehensive validation with specific attention to automated actions affecting sensitive data and flow execution in different user security contexts.
+Review all automated actions that modify sensitive data, ensuring proper authorisation, and implement approval requirements for flows affecting financial or personal data.

-• Common Failure Modes: Flows reference fields or objects that don't exist in the target environment, causing runtime errors.
+- Common Failure Modes: Flows reference fields or objects that do not exist in the target environment, causing runtime errors.
 Process Builder rules conflict with validation rules, causing processing failures.
 Bulk flow execution exceeds governor limits during high-volume data operations.
 Flow logic errors create infinite loops or excessive resource consumption.

 Pre-Deployment Flow Analysis: